 Context Family violence is a complex social problem that must not be ignored.
 Within the CAF, it can have a negative effect on operational readiness, work performance and discipline.
 The CAF is committed to prevent family violence through education, establish procedures for responding to reported incidents, and to rehabilitate and restore healthy family units.

-The BCmd, along with all Unit COs, is required to follow direction DAOD 5044-4.
+The BComd, along with all Unit COs, is required to follow direction DAOD 5044-4.
 This BSO reiterates this direction, along with providing local supporting resources.

 PROCEDURES